Community Conference 2015:

 73 - Lakefront Brewery Environmental Tour - $8 (Departs Alverno at 3:30 p.m.)

 Lakefront Brewery will give us an exclusive environmental tour of their facility, led by owner Russ Klisch.
 The tour including free samples, vouchers for additional locations, and transportation.
 Age restrictions apply for sampling.
 Event time including transportation: 3:30 pm – 5:45 pm.

 Join us for the kickoff meeting of the new SE Wisconsin Chapter of Conscious Capitalism.
 We envision this session will draw business leaders from across SE Wisconsin to learn about the organization and open networking and dialogue about how the chapter will make a difference in how businesses can operate within the four frameworks of CC to address sustainability.

 Intercampus Conversation (3:30-4:30 pm) (Open to members of student organizations and advisors)

 Share ideas across campuses.
 What can students, faculty, staff and administration do?
-Participants: Peter Armstrong, University of Wisconsin-Milwaukee student government; Vildana Mitrovic, Alverno College Team Green; and Kate Nelson, University of Wisconsin-Milwaukee Chief Sustainability Officer.
+Participants: Peter Armstrong, University of Wisconsin-Milwaukee student government; Vildana Mitrovic, Alverno College Team Green; Kate Nelson, University of Wisconsin-Milwaukee Chief Sustainability Officer and Alverno Student Government.

 Please contact the Institute for Educational Outreach for additional information or questions at 414-382-6087 or email@example.com